syndara-lab/inferential-utility/README.md

 # **The Real Deal Behind the Artificial Appeal: Inferential Utility of Tabular Synthetic Data**

-Code to reproduce results in "The Real Deal Behind the Artificial Appeal: Inferential Utility of Tabular Synthetic Data", presented during the 40th Conference on Uncertainty in Artificial Intelligence.
+Code to reproduce results in "The Real Deal Behind the Artificial Appeal: Inferential Utility of Tabular Synthetic Data", presented during the 40th Conference on Uncertainty in Artificial Intelligence (2024) and available from https://arxiv.org/pdf/2312.07837.

 In this work, we highlight the importance of inferential utility and provide empirical evidence against naive inference from synthetic data, whereby synthetic data are treated as if they were actually observed.
 Before publishing synthetic data, it is essential to develop statistical inference tools for such data.
 By means of a simulation study, we show that the rate of false-positive findings (type 1 error) will be unacceptably high, even when the estimates are unbiased.
 Despite the use of a previously proposed correction factor, this problem persists for deep generative models, in part due to slower convergence of estimators and resulting underestimation of the true standard error.
 We further demonstrate our findings through a case study.